 Over the years into the pandemic, many employees continue to work remotely.
 While most workers want to continue working remotely full-time, and remote working will not end with the pandemic, this creates issues for managers: how do you increase employee engagement, develop company culture, and evaluate performance when everyone is remote?

 Happy hours over video chat are becoming redundant, so managers have tried introducing new ways to connect employees virtually.
 Fortunately, LEAD.bot makes connecting employees a breeze, so all you need to do is implement a few activities to keep virtual team-building activities fresh.

 Why Is Virtual Team Building Important?

-Low employee engagement is a serious problem that remote businesses face.
-It’s a serious issue because employees can become disengaged, and therefore have no empathy for the rest of their team.
+Low employee engagement is a serious problem that remote businesses face because employees can become actively disengaged.
 That leads to low sales engagement, poor organization, and potential injuries.
 We all know how costly that can be.

 Ask Me Anything

-What it is: Similar to the popular page on Reddit, Ask Me Anything is just that as your coworkers or employees anything!
-This game works great at the beginning of weekly meetings as it provides a remote team building opportunity.
+What it is: Similar to the popular page on Reddit, Ask Me Anything lets you ask your coworkers or employees anything!
+This game works great at the beginning of weekly meetings as it provides a remote team-building opportunity.